Meeds-io/whitepaper/en/4-xeeds.md

 ## 4.6.
 Access to Web 3.0, cryptoeconomy and DEFI services

-As discussed above, the Work Metaverse opens the world of cryptocurrency and decentralized web services to basically everyone – a very large population of users, even possibly unrelated to the digital field.
+As discussed above, the WoM opens the world of cryptocurrency and decentralized web services to basically everyone – a very large population of users, even possibly unrelated to the digital field.

 Indeed, any work engagement can potentially be tokenized.
 In fact the world is becoming increasingly digital with trends such as 5G, iot, wearables and so forth.
 As a consequence, potentially more and more signals could be captured and analysed to tokenize the engagement of non-digital professions.
 Challenges provide a ready to go way to tokenize it by representing achievements in the physical world.